Shuffle/shuffle-docs/docs/ai_features.md

 Shuffle now includes AI-powered workflow generation.
 This allows you to quickly create workflows by simply describing them in natural language.
 The AI will generate the workflow steps automatically.

-Whether you're using the cloud version or the open-source self-hosted version, the workflow AI feature works the same way from the user's perspective.

 ## Using AI Workflow Generation

 1. Go to the **Workflows** page.